Hemasree1738/Titanic-Survival-Analysis-An-Exploratory-Data-Study/README.md

 6. **Insights & Sorting**: Identifying the oldest passengers and those who paid the highest fares.

 ## Key Insights
-Based on the analysis in `titanic_dataset_2.ipynb`, the following conclusions were reached:
+Based on the analysis in `titanic_dataset.ipynb`, the following conclusions were reached:
 * **Gender**: Females had a significantly higher survival rate than males.
 * **Socio-Economic Status**: Passengers in 1st Class had the highest survival rates.
 * **Family Ties**: People traveling in families were more likely to survive than those traveling alone.